Wondering if frugal family living can work for you? Here’s how to make the frugal life work with your kids (without feeling deprived!).

 You won’t spend time wandering through Target wishing you could buy all the things…then bringing home more stuff that won’t make you any happier.

 Some of my favorite memories are times that I just invited friends over on a whim.

-I give the house a quick clean, make a couple of appetizers (seriously, just put bacon and cream cheese together in a recipe and everyone’s happy!), and invite good people to hang out for a while.
+I give the house a quick clean, make a couple of appetizers (these chicken taquitos whip up in five minutes), and invite good people to hang out for a while.

 Your friends will love you because you didn’t make them find a sitter.